Skip to content

 Imagine this: your parent passes away and leaves the family home to you and your two siblings equally.
 You want to keep the house and renovate it.
 Your siblings want to sell and split the proceeds.
-Now you’re stuck in a costly legal fight, and if the court orders a sale, it likely goes through a sheriff’s auction where depressed bidding often means the property sells for far less than fair market value.
+Now you are stuck in a costly legal fight, and if the court orders a sale, it likely goes through a sheriff’s auction where depressed bidding often means the property sells for far less than fair market value.

 That scenario plays out regularly in Pennsylvania courts.
 But pending legislation (House Bill 1498, the Uniform Partition of Heirs Property Act) would change the entire process.